mawenyan1219/data_wrangling_i/README.md

 # data_wrangling_i

-This is the repo associated with code for lectures in data weangling I in p8105.
+This is the repo associated with code for lectures in data wrangling I in p8105.